I wrote a bit about my experience speaking with a consumer electronics salesperson on a post I wrote for PR Week.

 The concept in itself isn’t a new idea, some 30 years ago it was well-know that Ferguson’s Videostar machines were re-badged JVC models or Grundig and Philips sharing a similar relationship back in the 1980s.

-What is interesting is the corrosive effect that the clone accusation must have a brand, particularly when it comes from a figure like the sales person I spoke to who would be considered by the consumer to be a domain expert.
+What is interesting is the corrosive effect that the clone accusation must have on a brand, particularly when it comes from a figure like the sales person I spoke to who would be considered by the consumer to be a domain expert.
 I gnaws away at reputations based on quality and design over decades and explains how globalisation and digital convergence has destroyed giants like Panasonic, Sony, Pioneer and Sharp.

 This contrasts sharply with the perception of Apple, which uses a similar ODM-based supply chain yet has managed to grow from strength-to-strength.